Rule name – User-defined or automatically chosen rule name.

 Applications – The rule will be used only if the operation is related to this target.
 Select Specific applications from the drop-down menu and click Add to add new files or folders or you can select All applications from the drop-down menu to add all applications.

 Registry entries – The rule will be used only if the operation is related to this target.
-Select Specific entries from the drop-down menu and click Add to type it manually, or you can click Open Registry Editor to select a key from Registry.
-Also, you can select All entries from the drop-down menu to add all applications.
+Select Specific entries from the drop-down menu and click Add to add new files or folders, or you can select All entries from the drop-down menu to add all applications.

 Descriptions of important operations:

 |•||Delete file – Application is asking for permission to delete the target file.|

 |•||Write to file – Application is asking for permission to write to the target file.|

 |•||Direct access to disk – Application is trying to read from or write to the disk in a non-standard way that will circumvent common Windows procedures.
 This may result in files being modified without the application of corresponding rules.
 This operation may be caused by malware trying to evade detection, backup software trying to make an exact copy of a disk, or a partition manager trying to reorganize disk volumes.|

 |•||Install global hook – Refers to calling the SetWindowsHookEx function from the MSDN library.|

 |•||Load driver – Installation and loading of drivers onto the system.|